Enable Accessibility

 Participate in recognition event.

-The Charitable Foundation will recognize the awardee and finalists at a reception.
-The reception for the 2023 recipient and finalists will take place at 3S Artspace in October 2024.
+The Charitable Foundation will recognize the awardee and finalists with an exhibit and reception after the award is granted.
+The reception for the 2024 recipient and finalists will take place at 3S Artspace on June 12, 2025.
 Please sign up for our newsletter for further event information.

 Step 6